Benji19967/uzh_vamr/README.md

 - [ ] Factoring out functions / using utils
 - [ ] When an exercise has not been started, running the program should not throw an error but print a helpful message instead.
 This lets students know, your setup is fine (vs an error: is there a problem with how I run the code?)
+- [ ] Add flags for when to show output, otherwise have to close images every time the code is run
+- [ ] Add some tests or assert statements